U.S. Treasury says nine trade partners deserve scrutiny over currency practices

 China needs to aggressively address market-distorting forces, including subsidies and state-owned enterprises, the Treasury statement said.
 Improved economic fundamentals would support a stronger yuan and help reduce China’s trade surplus with the United States, it said.

-(Reporting by David Alexander; Editing by Andrea Ricci and Sonya Hepinstall)
+(Reporting by David Alexander; Additional reporting by John Geddie and Aradhana Aravindan in SINGAPORE and A. Ananthalakshmi in Malaysia; Editing by Andrea Ricci and Sonya Hepinstall)